 How do I reserve a party?

 You can contact Once Upon A Dream Parties at (864)421-2472, stop by our party venue located at 1099 East Butler Road Suite 106 in Greenville, or by using our contact form on this website.
 We suggest that you call us first to see if the date is available.
 Parties are booked on a first-come, first-serve basis.
 Due to the popularity of our parties, it is recommended to book your party 6-8 weeks ahead of time, that will give you a better chance of getting your desired princess at the time and date you'd like.

 There is a $50.00 non-refundable deposit to reserve your party.
 This guarantees your party time and details in our calendar when you book.
 For Parties held in our venue, there is a $100.00 non-refundable deposit.
 All deposits are applied to your final invoice and the remaining balance is due on the day of your party.

 Final payments are due no later than the day of your party, and we only accept cash or money order off site on the day of your event.
 If you book a party with us, yet fail to make your deposit within 24 hours of speaking with us, we re-open your spot, and make it available to be booked by someone else.
 If you still wanted to book with us, you will need to re-book with us according to availability.
 At that time you would need to make the deposit that same day.
 Due to demand we are unable to hold spots for anyone longer than 24 hours.

 How do I make a deposit?

-Deposits can be made by in person or over the phone by debit, credit, cash or money order.
+Deposits can be made in person or over the phone by debit, credit, cash or money order.
 All deposits are NON-REFUNDABLE.
 Please make all money orders payable to Once Upon A Dream Parties.
-Call or e-mail us with any questions regarding your deposits at 864-421-2472
+Call us with any questions regarding your deposits at 864-421-2472

 How far do you travel?